cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
+This is a simple React app showcasing our delicious coffee offerings.

-## About Us
+## Features
-We serve the best coffee in town along with a selection of delicious pastries.
+- Displays a welcoming message.

-## Our Menu
+- Lists coffee items available in the shop.
-- Espresso
+- Stylish and responsive design.

-- Latte
+## Getting Started

-- Cappuccino
+To run this project locally:
-- Cold Brew
+1. Clone the repo: `git clone https://github.com/cezarpauna/TestRepoCreation.git`
-- Pastries
+2. Navigate to the project directory: `cd TestRepoCreation`

-## Get Started
+3. Install the dependencies: `npm install`
-To get started with the app:
+4. Start the app: `npm start`

-1. Clone the repository
+## Contributing
-2. Run `npm install` to install dependencies
+Contributions are welcome!
+Please feel free to submit a pull request.

-3. Start the app with `npm start`
+## License

-Enjoy your coffee! ☕
+This project is licensed under the MIT License.